Frequently Asked Questions

 What does it cost to live at The Boulevard?

 We understand that financial obligations are a large part of choosing a senior living community.
 At The Boulevard, each neighborhood offers a variety of customizable options and choices to best suit your budget.
 There are VA benefits available to certain Veterans and Surviving Spouses to assist in paying for your cost of living.
 Additionally, a portion of the rent may also be tax-deductible as a medical expense.
-You’ll find that the costs of living at The Fremont are much more financially feasible when compared to living by yourself or in higher-needs communities.
+You’ll find that the costs of living at The Boulevard are much more financially feasible when compared to living by yourself or in higher-needs communities.
 For more information, please call us at (636) 757-5077 or complete our online contact form to speak to a senior living counselor.

 What exactly are the VA benefits and do you help file for them?